KingChampion36/algotech/docs/leetcode-easy/add-number-strings.md

 * **Final Result**: After the loop, it reverses the `result` StringBuilder to obtain the final result and returns it as a string.

-This implementation efficiently adds two number strings by iterating through them once and handling addition along with carry.
-It utilizes a `StringBuilder` for efficient string manipulation and reverses the result at the end to obtain the correct order of digits.

 !!! tip "Time and Space Complexities"

     - **Time Complexity:** O(n)